gareth-johnston/jepsen/hazelcast/README.md

 - Compare-and-swap Register with the new linearizable `IAtomicReference` (`--workload cas-reference`): In this test, clients randomly perform write and compare-and-swap operations.

+- Compare-and-swap Register with the new linearizable `CPMap` (`--workload cas-cp-map`): In this test, clients randomly perform read, write and compare-and-set operations.
+We validate the history with the cas-register model of Jepsen.

 In each test, multiple clients send concurrent operations to a shared data structure, which is replicated to the Hazelcast cluster.
 In the mean time, Jepsen's `nemesis` injects network partitions into the system.
 At the end